dannyklaris/cloud-group-cw/frontend/README.md

 ```
 ## To-do
 - login and register button functionality on `landing.ejs`
-- hint button functionality on `question.ejs`
+- hint button functionality on `question.ejs` (i want to implement an Azure OpenAI on this one)
 - medium and difficult functionality on `difficult.ejs`
-- for the `review.ejs` page, user can see the answer that they chose, and also the correct answer if they chosen the wrong answer
+- create by topic of the questions like addition or etc

 ## Bugs
 ## Completed